sousquared/generate_face/README.md

 # generate face images
 The script keeps generating face images based on DCGAN.
-You can change how long you want to produce the images just by changing `for i range():` part.
+You can change how long the script produces the images just by changing `for i range():` part.

 `python generate.py`